 Calvary Chapel University (CCU) acknowledges that in any college community there is the possibility of conflict and student dissatisfaction.
 CCU wishes to provide educational instruction and services of the highest quality to its students, and facilitate equity and harmony in the application of policies and procedures.
 When a student has a complaint or grievance, CCU has developed procedures to resolve the matter.

-A grievance is a complaint arising out of any alleged unauthorized or unjustified act or decision by a member of the college community that in any way adversely affects the status, rights, or privileges of any student.
+A grievance is a complaint arising out of any alleged unauthorized or unjustified act or decision by a member of the university community that in any way adversely affects the status, rights, or privileges of any student.

 Calvary Chapel University evaluates formal grievances in light of Scripture and will work to bring peace and equity to the University community.
 When a student submits a formal grievance, the process is as follows:

 The Registrar reviews the grievance as submitted through the online Grievance Form and responds in writing within 15 days with suggested resolution to address the complaint;

 If the student is not in agreement with the resolution provided, the student may write a letter of appeal to the Board of Governors for additional review;